funkybob/django-nap/docs/datamapper/index.rst

 (True) or ``_patch`` (False).

 Here is some code to explain how these concepts work.
 We will continue to use the Person class and PersonMapper class defined above.

+Note that you will need to save the result of the _apply or _patch methods if you want to save a model to the database.

 Using _reduce: